tu-rbo/differentiable-particle-filters/README.md

 Dependencies
 ------------

-Our code builds on the following python3 libraries:
+Our code builds on python3 and the following libraries:

 numpy